patternfly/patternfly-org/packages/v4/src/content/developer-resources/accessibility-testing.md

 **General questions**

-<input type="checkbox" unchecked /> VO Rotor Navigation can discover all information <br/>
+<input type="checkbox" unchecked /> VO Rotor Navigation can discover all information. <br/>
-<input type="checkbox" unchecked /> VO Shortcut Navigation can discover all information <br/>
+<input type="checkbox" unchecked /> VO Shortcut Navigation can discover all information. <br/>
-<input type="checkbox" unchecked /> VO Cursor Navigation can discover all information. (dependent on component and use case- easy way to navigate to component) <br/>
+<input type="checkbox" unchecked /> VO Cursor Navigation can discover all information (dependent on component and use case—easy way to navigate to component). <br/>
-<input type="checkbox" unchecked /> Tabbed Keyboard Navigation can discover all information
+<input type="checkbox" unchecked /> Tabbed Keyboard Navigation can discover all information.
 - However, if content should be hidden from a screen reader, for instance, if it’s offscreen or just presentational, make sure that content is set to aria-hidden=”true”.  <br/>

 <input type="checkbox" unchecked /> Is it understandable and usable? <br/>
-  - <input type="checkbox" unchecked /> When you navigate to an item by keyboard or by screen reader, you can easily understand and use the item <br/>
+  - <input type="checkbox" unchecked /> When you navigate to an item by keyboard or by screen reader, you can easily understand and use the item. <br/>
-  - <input type="checkbox" unchecked /> Flow of information makes sense when navigating - screen readers navigate the page in DOM order, if you’ve used CSS to visually reposition elements, they may be announced in a nonsensical sequence.
-If you need something to appear earlier in the page, try to physically move it earlier in the DOM.
+  - <input type="checkbox" unchecked /> The flow of information makes sense when navigating.
+Screen readers navigate the page in DOM order.
+If you used CSS to visually reposition elements, they might be announced in a nonsensical sequence.
+Instead, if you need something to appear earlier in the page, try to physically move it earlier in the DOM.

 **Accessibility points** <br />
 <input type="checkbox" unchecked /> **Structure:** Need to map the visual information architecture to the various rotor menus that exist by default. <br />
-- <input type="checkbox" unchecked /> **Check rotor:** are there good headings, landmarks, links, form controls, etc?
-Do they make sense, are descriptive but not overloading with info? <br />
+- <input type="checkbox" unchecked /> **Check rotor:** Are there good headings, landmarks, links, form controls, and other elements?
+Do they make sense, and are they descriptive without overloading information? <br />
   - <input type="checkbox" unchecked /> Headings (check that heading levels convey structure/content and do not skip)
     - A common practice is to use a single h1 for the primary headline or logo on a page, h2s to designate major sections, and h3's in supporting subsections <br />
   - <input type="checkbox" unchecked /> Links <br />
-  - <input type="checkbox" unchecked /> Form Controls <br />
+  - <input type="checkbox" unchecked /> Form controls <br />
   - <input type="checkbox" unchecked /> Landmarks <br />
   - <input type="checkbox" unchecked /> Tables <br />

 <input type="checkbox" unchecked /> **Labels:**
-- <input type="checkbox" unchecked /> **Link** labels should be unique unless they have the same url, should be descriptive/informative
+- <input type="checkbox" unchecked /> **Link** labels should be unique unless they have the same URL, and they should be descriptive/informative.
 - <input type="checkbox" unchecked /> **Buttons, form controls**, etc.
-  - Go through form controls and check if they all have labels (accessible vs. good experience)
+  - Go through form controls and check if they all have labels (accessible vs. good experience).
-  - **Expandable buttons** should have some indication that it has the expandable control
+  - **Expandable buttons** should have some indication that it has the expandable control.
-- <input type="checkbox" unchecked /> **Form input** has to have some label even if not visible
+- <input type="checkbox" unchecked /> **Form input** has to have some label even if it's not visible.
 - <input type="checkbox" unchecked /> **Icons**: where you don’t visibly see text there should still be some kind of text for screen reader
 - <input type="checkbox" unchecked /> **Images**: Check all images for proper alt text.
 The exception to this practice is when images are primarily for presentation purposes and are not essential pieces of content.
 To signify that an image should be skipped by a screen reader, set the value of the alt attribute to an empty string, e.g., `alt=””`.
 - <input type="checkbox" unchecked /> **Landmark** regions have labels, more than one type of landmark and not the same (navigation, main, form, etc.)